selabs-ur1/doodle/Readme_AB_Testing.md

 ### Step 4 : Create an experimentation

-Return to GrowthBook and go to Experimentation section and create a new one.
+Return to GrowthBook and go to the Experimentation section and create a new one.

 Fill the box (like the photo for example) :
 <img src="front/src/assets/new-experiment.PNG" width="50%" height="50%">